nathanieloon/Google-Drive-Migration-Tool/README.md

 ```

 ## Notes
-* The source and destination drives must have identical hierarchies for this script to work
+* The source and destination drives must have identical hierarchies for this script to work.
-* If there are duplicate files (ie same name, same path) then only one of the files will be updated
+* If there are duplicate files (ie same name, same path) then only one of the files will be updated.
-* The same users must exist in the destination directory (eg `john.smith` must exist in both `@source.com`, and `@dest.com`)
+* The same users must exist in the destination directory (eg `john.smith` must exist in both `@source.com`, and `@dest.com`).
+If a user does not exist in the destination drive then the update will skip any permission or ownership association with that user.